zjelveh/name-probability/README.md

 name-probability
 ================

 This repo implements the disambiguation methodology outlined in "<a href="http://planete.inrialpes.fr/papers/high_entropy.pdf">How Unique and Traceable are Usernames?</a>" to link users across platforms.
+While the paper is interested in usernames, I've typically used it as an additional feature in record linkage tasks -- for example, linking campaign contributions to employment data.

 Example output: